MJCTT Publication Ethics & Integrity

 B. Confidentiality

-Reviewers must disclose any conflicts of interest and decline to review manuscripts when impartiality is compromised.
+Reviewers must disclose any conflicts and decline reviews if impartiality is compromised.

-Authors or reviewers may be asked to submit evidence or clarification.
+- Authors or reviewers may be asked for clarifications or supporting data.

-Confirmed misconduct may result in retraction, correction, or a permanent ban from future submissions.
+- Confirmed misconduct may result in retraction, correction, or submission bans.

 6. Retraction and Correction Policy

-Retraction: Issued in cases of significant ethical violations, data falsification, or scientific errors.
+- Retraction – For cases involving serious ethical breaches, data falsification, or major scientific errors.

-All notices will be transparently labeled and linked to the original article.
+All notices are transparently labeled and linked to the original article.

-MJCTT believes that ethical conduct in publishing is essential to advancing medical science and clinical practice.
-We rely on all stakeholders—authors, editors, reviewers, and readers—to uphold these principles and ensure the publication of trustworthy, transparent, and meaningful research.
+MJCTT believes that ethical publishing is fundamental to advancing clinical science and improving patient care.
+We invite authors, reviewers, and readers to uphold these principles and help us maintain a high standard of research credibility and transparency.

-For concerns related to publication ethics or to report suspected misconduct, please contact:
+📩 To report ethical concerns or suspected misconduct, please contact:

 editors_mjctt@mogitojournals.org